saurabh1088/notes/iOS/QnA/QnA1.md

 conform protocol in an extension, one can't add stored properties to extension, also just think about initialisers.

+## What are previews?
+Can one use these for UIKit views?
+How to provide data to previews?
+Previews help provide dynamic, interactive preview of a view without building code for device or simulator.
+These are also available for UIKit views now.
+One can create data requirement within the preview macro itself, however for better management one can use for example JSON files in `Preview Content` folder in Xcode for the project.
+This folder contains the development assets.
+Benefit of using `Preview Content` is that it keeps all required data at one place and this data will not be part of release build so it's not going to impact the release build bundle size.

 ## TODOs
 - [ ] Explain the differences between UIView and CALayer.
 How do you optimize performance when working with these components?
 - [ ] Describe a situation where you had to deal with race conditions or deadlocks.
 How did you resolve it?